-&lt;sup>10 The Education Department's policies allow for one discipline course to be taken concurrently with EDU4024 and EDU4050, but the Department prefers that students plan their academic programs so that Student Teaching and the Applications in Literacy are the only courses they register for during their last semester.

-&lt;sup>2 In order to avoid three 20-credit semesters, CAT.
-III and CAT VI courses can be taken in summers prior to Year 3 and Year 4.
+Note: The Education Department's policies allow for one discipline course to be taken concurrently with EDU4024 and EDU4050, but the Department prefers that students plan their academic programs so that Student Teaching and the Applications in Literacy are the only courses they register for during their last semester.
+In order to avoid 20-credit semesters, CAT.
+III and CAT VI courses can be taken in summers prior to Year Three and Year Four.
+Note: LOGIC(Category III) is recommended for the math major.
+MTH Electives/Math Choices 1of 3 above 3000 level.
+MTH1401 is not required for the major but may be required as a prerequisite for MTH1402.
+In that case the total credits for the Math Major is 140 CR,